 Very often, we feel embarrassed to question salons about their hygiene practices, worried that they may be offended by our “mistrust”.
 To counter that, remind yourself that it is your own health potentially at risk, and any infection could have serious and long-term implications.
 Our sixth sense is often quite accurate, so if you ever feel uncomfortable for some reason, voice out your doubt or concern politely.
 The professional salons will listen and confidently clarify or address your questions.
 If they try to give you any “iffy” answers, you may want to re-consider your choice.

-Dermatologists are often not the biggest fans of manicure/pedicures services, and their consistent advice is for the nail patrons to bring their personal kits, like THE NAIL EDITION PRO CLASSIC so patrons do not need to use the common salon tools, wherever possible.
-Besides the regular tools like nail clippers and cuticle nippers, it is also prudent not to share tools like the pterygium cleaner and nailfiles.
+Dermatologists are often not the biggest fans of manicure/pedicures services, and their consistent advice is for the nail patrons to bring their personal kits, like THE NAIL EDITION PRO LITE so patrons do not need to use the common salon tools, wherever possible.
+Besides the regular tools like nail clippers and cuticle nippers, it is also prudent not to share tools like the foot files and nailfiles.

 Some nail technicians may put up a resistance claiming that they are more accustomed to using their own tools at the salon.
 If you had brought professional-grade tools, don’t be pressured since nail technicians are trained to handle all kinds of professional nail tools.
 However if you had brought the regular manicure kit, then respect the nail technicians’ decision since those are meant for home use.
 For a proper nail session, nail technicians would need to use salon-grade tools that are full sized for smooth and safe handling.